 Cost: Free admission

-RSVP: If you are thinking of attending, please leave a comment below or email me at laurieneverman at gmail dot com.
+RSVP: If you are thinking of attending the homestead open house, please leave a comment below or email me at laurie at commonsensehome dot com.

 We're about a 2 hour drive from Milwaukee, three hours from Chicago, six hours from the Twin Cities area, 25 minutes from Green Bay, 2 hours to Wausau, and 45 minutes to an hour from the Fox Valley, just to give you some rough driving times.